 The point is that you will not automatically know what toxic ingredients to avoid just by looking at names on a skincare label.
 You actually have to become familiar with (or reference your wallet-sized guide 😉) names of ingredients you want to say "no way" to.

-What are the top 12 toxic ingredients to avoid in skincare?
+What are the top 12 toxic skin care ingredients to avoid?

 The following list reviews some of the most common toxic ingredients in conventional skincare products that you'll want to avoid.
 They are listed in alphabetical order.